What types of providers are eligible for credentialing?

 - University of Iowa Hospital/Clinics, Iowa City, IA

-- University Physicians, Denver, CO
+- University of Colorado Medicine/CU Medicine, Denver, CO

 What are practitioners' contracting options (individual, group, etc.)?